Dadido3/WebSocket_Server/README.md

 A conforming server implementation of the WebSocket standard as a module for PureBasic.

+> :warning: **This is the threadless version of the WebSocket server**:
+> This version is not thread-safe.
+If you use threads, you have to protect the server by a single mutex.
+> Also, the API is different to the threaded version, see [Usage](#Usage).

 **Features:**

 - Supports unfragmented and fragmented binary and text frames.